Parents pray for hundreds of students kidnapped in Nigeria's Katsina | Law-Order

 Parents pray for hundreds of students kidnapped in Nigeria's Katsina

+More than 300 students from the all-boys Government Science school in Kankara taken Friday night remained missing on Sunday.
+"We will not rest until we see the end of this," state spokesman Abdul Labaran told Reuters.

+Labaran said military and intelligence chiefs were in Kankara to lead the rescue.
+While 321 students were missing, he said some could have gone home to other states.
+All state schools in Katsina were ordered to close because officials did not know the attackers' motives, the education commissioner said.

-Abubakar Lawal came from Zaria, a city 120 kilometres (75 miles) south of Kanara, after learning that two of his three sons at the school were among the missing.
+Abubakar Lawal came from Zaria, a city 120 kilometres (75 miles) south of Kanara.
+Two of his three sons at the school were among the missing.
 "From yesterday I was here, praying that the almighty Allah should rescue our people," he said outside the dusty school grounds.

 One of his missing sons, 17-year-old Buhari, was named after President Muhammadu Buhari, a native of Katsina state.
-Anas, 16, was also missing.
-Lawal said the school principal addressed parents, telling them to pray.
-Murja Mohammed, whose son was taken, begged authorities for help.

-"If it's not government that will help us, we have no power to rescue our children," she told Reuters.
-The president's office declined to comment, referring queries to the police.
-Military and police did not immediately respond to requests for comment.

-Some boys seen by Reuters said they had escaped from the forest where the gunmen took them, but it was not immediately clear how many remained in captivity or what the group wanted.
-Attacks by armed gangs, widely referred to as bandits, are common throughout northwestern Nigeria.
-The groups typically attack civilians, stealing or kidnapping them for ransom.
-Islamist militants, who attack security and civilian targets, are more common in the northeastern part of the country.
+Yahaya, 17, told Reuters he escaped on Saturday.
+He gave only one name for fear of reprisals.
+He said he sneaked away while the kidnappers transferred students to different locations in the forest.

+"We met someone with motorcycle who brought us to a nearby village," He said.
+"From there someone bought us to Kankara."
+He said group leaders told the men not to harm them.

 - READ MORE ON: